Subhampreet/Front-End-Interview-DSA/README.md

 6. If multiple of the above rules apply, the rule that is higher wins and will set the this value.
 7. If the function is an ES2015 arrow function, it ignores all the rules above and receives the this value of its surrounding scope at the time it is created.

-For an in-depth explanation, do check out [Arnav Aggrawal's article on Medium](https://codeburst.io/the-simple-rules-to-this-in-javascript-35d97f31bde3) & [this is JS, Simplified](https://www.youtube.com/watch?v=MgOK_DwJqTM).
+- For an in-depth explanation, do check out [Arnav Aggrawal's article on Medium](https://codeburst.io/the-simple-rules-to-this-in-javascript-35d97f31bde3) & [this is JS, Simplified](https://www.youtube.com/watch?v=MgOK_DwJqTM).
+- [this in JS, simplified] (https://www.youtube.com/watch?v=MgOK_DwJqTM)

 ### 6. What are callback functions in JS?
 Callback function is a function which is passed as an argument to another function.
 Using callback helps you to call a function from another function.